 - Each year, we receive over 30,000 calls for help.

-- Each year, we provide free in-person legal advice to nearly 5,000 people.
+- Each year, we provide free in-person legal advice to over 6,000 people.

 - Volunteer lawyers will handle over 1,600 cases this year, collectively donating $4 million of their time.